 A keto (or ketogenic) diet is a food plan that is heavily based on ketogenic diets, which are a low-carb lifestyle.
 The elimination of carbs signifies that it’s supported by a higher fat intake and moderate protein intake.
 The keto diet is believed to aid in losing weight while gaining positive health benefits.
 1

-You might have heard of some of the Atkins diet.
-This plan of diet is based on some of the principals of keto starting at the beginning however it gradually introduces more carbs in the end of the process.
+You might have heard of some of the Atkins diets.
+This plan of diet is based on some of the principles of keto starting at the beginning however it gradually introduces more carbs at the end of the process.

 So , what’s the issue regarding the keto diet?

 In simple words, the keto diet changes the body’s supply of fuel.
 By reducing your intake of carbs, you encourage your body to shift away from the traditional source of fuel and instead, burn fat to generate energy.

 Do you find yourself thinking about how it’s possible?
 It’s possible with some help from ketosis, a metabolic process that is known as ketosis.

 There are three different variations of keto diets:

 Keto diet standard This is the most well-known and is a constant regimen of low carbs as well as high fat as well as moderate amounts of protein.

 The ketogenic cycle In this version you adhere to the traditional keto diet guidelines, however on certain days , you shift to a higher intake of carbs This is referred to as “carb load.”